 The downside is that halogen bulbs must be made of special glass and handled in such a way that you don't leave fingerprints on them.
 These can cause a hot spot on the glass, which can cause the bulb to fail within minutes.

 What are Xenon HID Headlights?

-Xenon HID headlights are not the same as a halogen unit.
-The HID light bulb (which stands for High Intensity Discharge) is filled with Xenon gas, and there is no filament.
-Instead, a spark is created inside the HID bulb between two electrodes, but requires a much higher voltage in order to make the jump.
+HID (which stands for High Intensity Discharge) light bulbs are filled with xenon gas, and there is no filament; instead, a spark is created inside the HID bulb between two electrodes.
+However, this requires a much higher voltage in order to make the jump.
 HID headlights create a much more powerful light - measured in thousands of lumen - for a given amount of wattage used.

 A ballast is used to step up the 12 volts from the car's electrical system to 24,000 volts of electricity, which creates a potent spark and ignites the Xenon gas mixture.
-Once the spark is lit, the voltage is dailed back down, but still in the thousands of volt range.
+Once the spark is lit, the voltage is dailed back down, but still measures thousands of volt.

 Pros/Cons of Halogen Headlights

 Halogen does not emit as much light as a HID light, and road vibrations will cause the halogen incandescent filament to slowly decay and burn out.